syseleven/grav-docs-syseleven-stack/pages/04.Reference/08.network/02.lbaas/docs.en.md

 Only when using the HTTP and TERMINATED_HTTPS load balancing protocols, it is possible to use <a href="#header-insertion">header insertion</a> as well as <a href="#l7-rules-and-policies">l7 rules and policies</a>.

-With load balancers that use the TCP, UDP and HTTPS load balancing protocols, this is unfortunately not possible.
+With load balancers that use the TCP and HTTPS load balancing protocols, this is unfortunately not possible.

 ### Health monitoring protocols